srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 - **Tail Recursion**:
   - We ensure that the recursive call is the last call a function makes.
   - Java still does not have support for this tail-call recursion optimization.

+**Stack Frame**

+A stack frame contains the state of a single method invocation.
+Each time your code calls a method, the JVM creates and pushes a new frame on the thread’s stack.
+The default stack size of most JVM implementations is one _megabyte_.
+You can set a bigger stack size with the flag `-Xss`.
+After returning from a method, its stack frame gets popped and discarded.
+The actual maximum stack depth depends on the available stack size, and what’s stored in the individual frames.

+**StackOverflowError**

+Each time recursion method is called, it is considered as a separate method call and, therefore, a new stack frame on the call stack.
+The problem is, though, that the available stack size is finite.
+Too many calls will fill up the available stack space and eventually throw a `StackOverflowError`.
+To prevent the stack from overflowing, many modern compilers use _tail-call optimization/elimination_ to remove no-longer-required frames in recursive call chains.
+If no additional calculations take place after a recursive call, the stack frame is no longer needed and can be removed.
+That reduces the stack frame
+space complexity of the recursive call from `O(N)` to `O(1)`, resulting in faster and more memory-friendly machine code without an overflowing stack.
+Sadly, the Java compiler and runtime lack that particular ability, as of early 2023.

 ## 4.11 **Closures**